Mark L. Jewell, MD

 Facelift for Men

 Facelift surgery was primarily conducted for several years with the ultimate goal of changing the signs of aging by tightening up loose skin.
 No more expressionless, wind-tunnel appearances of the past.
-Using up to date techniques allows for a natural look and long lasting results.
-The current approach to faceflit surgery for men from Eugene, Salem, Corvallis, and throughout Oregon involves repositioning of facial structures that have drooped or sagged, elevation of the jowls to enhance the jaw line contour, and eyelid / brow surgery when necessary.
+Using up to date techniques allows for a natural look and long-lasting results.
+The current approach to faceflit surgery for men from Eugene, Salem, Corvallis, and throughout Oregon involves repositioning of facial structures that have drooped or sagged, elevation of the jowls to enhance the jawline contour, and eyelid or brow lift surgery when necessary.
 Adjuncts such as fillers, neurotoxins, and medical skin care are regularly used to produce more desirable outcomes in facial rejuvenation by Dr. Mark Jewell and Dr. Alireza “Reza” Najafian.

 How is a facelift performed?